zivid/zivid-ros/README.md

 The connection status is updated by the driver every 10 seconds and before each [capture](#capture) service call.
 If the camera is not in `Connected` state the driver will attempt to re-connect to the camera when it detects that the camera is available.
-This can happen if the camera is power-cycled or the USB cable is unplugged and then replugged.
+This can happen if the camera is power-cycled or the ethernet/USB cable is unplugged and then replugged.

 ## Topics